Kubeflow model serving API setup

 ---|---|

-Goal | Build a restaurant review rating prediction model using text |
+Goal | Build a model to predict review ratings based on text |

-3. Prepare GPU-based notebook
+3. Prepare GPU-based Notebook

 Getting started